 Proof of income

-If you are employed most lenders will require payslips from the last 3 months.
+If you are employed most lenders will require payslips from the last 3 months as proof of income and affordability.
 If you are paid monthly this will be the latest 3 months and if you are paid weekly, you will need to provide the latest 13 weeks payslips.
 Banks and building societies will not accept a missing month or week so now is the time to speak to your payroll or HR department to request a further copy should you be missing any.

 If you are self-employed you will need to provide your last 3 years tax returns and tax year overviews.
 You should be able to access your tax returns these by visiting the HMRC website.